GED Eligibility in Nevada

-The American Council on Education (ACE) oversees the GED test and advises states on testing procedures and officially approved study materials.
-The test consists of five subsections in math, science, social studies, reading and writing.
+The American Council on Education (ACE) and Pearson Vue oversee the GED test and advise states on testing procedures and officially approved study materials.
+The test consists of 4 subsections in math, science, social studies, and reasoning through language arts.
 The current test takes just over seven hours to complete.
-Some testing sites give the entire battery in one day, while other sites administer the test over the course of two days.
-The minimum score needed to pass the GED test is 2250 overall and at least 410 on each subsection.
-Students should visit ACE's website to keep abreast of any changes to the GED test (www.acenet.edu).
+You can sit the entire battery of tests in one day or take one test at a time.
+The minimum score needed to pass the GED test is 580 overall and at least 145 on each subsection.
+Students should visit GED's website to keep abreast of any changes to the GED test.

 Preparing for the Test

 Nevada residents preparing to take the GED test have the option of attending formal classes, receiving tutoring or studying on their own.
 The state's adult education centers usually operate free of charge, but there may be some costs for study materials.
 Individuals may be given a pretest or an assessment examination to help identify their weaknesses and create a plan of study.
-You can visit the Nevada Department of Education's website to find the adult education center nearest you (nde.doe.nv.gov).
+You are only required to take this pretest if you are 16 years old and live in select school districts.
+You can visit the Nevada Department of Education's website to find the adult education center nearest you.

 Requirements and Retesting

 Fees are due in advance of testing and are generally non-refundable.
 You must be a Nevada resident to take the GED test.
-Adults should arrive at the testing center with two forms of identification, one of which should be a government-issued photo ID.
-You can take the GED test if you're 16 or 17 years old, but you'll need additional documentation.
-Retesting is available, although the number of times a student can retest is limited by the availability of alternate test forms.
+Adults should arrive at the testing center with a government-issued photo ID.
+Retesting is available if you fail a test; however, you must wait 24 hours before retesting.
+If you fail three times, then you must wait 60 days before retesting.
+You can take a test as many times as you need.

 You can request special testing accommodations if you're disabled as long as you provide documentation and send in a request to your testing center.
-The GED test in Nevada is also available in Spanish, French, Canadian and Braille.
+The GED test in Nevada is also available in Spanish and Braille.

 Why Get Your GED in Nevada?